metro-mpi/verilator/docs/guide/warnings.rst

    equivalent, which might behave differently in corner cases.
 For example :code:`$psprintf` system function is replaced by its standard equivalent :code:`$sformatf`.

-   Ignoring this warning will only suppress the lint check; it will simulate correctly.

 .. option:: NOTIMING